muthaah/gads2020/Lab Translation/VirtualNetworks.md

   - Create VM instances using Compute Engine
   - Explore the connectivity for VM instances across VPC networks

+### Hint
+    Although not documented, it is always a good idea to start all your command line work by setting your current and active cloud project i.e init your project on cloudshell

+    ` gcloud config set project qwiklabs-gcp-04-8133a1a506b2 `

 ## Task 1: Explore the default network using the GCP Console
   - View the default network
   - View the subnets